Collecting Personal Property without a Court Case

 - The person who died did not own any real property (land or buildings attached to land), no matter how small the value of the real property, or they had real property but it passed automatically to someone else because they were tenants by the entirety or there was a Transfer on Death Deed.

-- The value of all vehicles owned by the person who died is $100,000 or less, after subtracting all debts and liens against the vehicles.
+- The value of all Alaska registered vehicles owned by the person who died is $100,000 or less, after subtracting all debts and liens against the vehicles.
 When you add up this value, include only vehicles that must be registered in Alaska.
 Generally this means cars, motorcycles, trucks, trailers and manufactured homes not permanently attached to real property.
 It does not include snowmachines, ATVs, tractors, off-road equipment or boats.

 - The value of all other personal property owned by the person who died is $50,000 or less, after subtracting all debts and liens against the property.
 Personal property means cash, checks, bank accounts, the Alaska Permanent Fund Dividend, furnishings, jewelry, artwork, tools, equipment and similar items.
 It does not include nonprobate property which passes automatically to someone without a probate (for example a joint bank account).